john-morsley/terraform-aws-vpc-module/examples/rke/ReadMe.md

 ﻿# An RKE cluster on AWS

+## RKE VPC

-An RKE cluster requires the subnet that contains it to have the following tag:
+For RKE to create a cluster successfully it requires the subnet has the following tag:

 ```
 "kubernetes.io/cluster/[CLUSTER NAME]": "owned"